 A long-term material is 3A Composites’ Alucobond, an aluminum composite used in such signage applications as a car dealership or a sporting arena, whereas a sign for the typical business can last five to 10 years, since many businesses change locations or close, Scott says.

-3A Composites’ less expensive version is Dibond, an aluminum composite with thinner aluminum skins and more ideal for a 5- to 10-year application.
+3A Composites’ less expensive version is Dibond, an aluminum composite with thinner aluminum skins that is more ideal for a 5- to 10-year application.

 Both materials are lightweight and flat and can be routed into three-dimensional structures.
 They also do not distort with changes in temperature, as does solid aluminum, which can become wavy in appearance.